 Details.
 Joseph P. Boyle, son of our CEO, is employed by Columbia as Executive Vice President, Columbia Brand President.
-In 2022, Joseph P. Boyle received an annualized salary of \$575,500 as Executive Vice President, Columbia Brand President and was eligible to receive bonus, equity and employment benefits available to other executive officers.
+In 2023, Joseph P. Boyle received an annualized salary of \$605,000 as Executive Vice President, Columbia Brand President and was eligible to receive bonus, equity and employment benefits available to other executive officers.
 The Nominating and Corporate Governance Committee reviewed and ratified Joseph P. Boyle's compensation arrangements.

-In 2022, Molly E. Boyle, daughter of our CEO and sister of Joseph P. Boyle, was employed by Columbia as eCommerce Merchandising Manager for the SOREL brand in North America.
-In such role, Ms. Boyle received an annualized salary of \$130,000 and was eligible to receive bonus, equity and employment benefits available to other employees of similar rank.
-In October 2022, Ms. Boyle was promoted to Senior Manager - eCommerce Buying for the SOREL brand in North America.
-At such time, Ms. Boyle began earning an annualized salary of \$150,000 while continuing to be eligible to receive bonus, equity and employment benefits available to other employees of similar rank.
+In 2023, Molly E. Boyle, daughter of our CEO and sister of Joseph P. Boyle, was employed by Columbia as Senior Manager - eCommerce Buying for the SOREL brand in North America.
+In such role, Ms. Boyle received an annualized salary of \$157,883 and was eligible to receive bonus, equity and employment benefits available to other employees of similar rank.
 The Nominating and Corporate Governance Committee reviewed and ratified Ms. Boyle's compensation arrangements.

 In January 2016, Columbia entered into an aircraft arrangement, whereby it subleases an aircraft from Alvador, LLC, a limited liability company wholly owned by our CEO and his wife.
 Under the terms of the sublease, Columbia pays Alvador, LLC \$3,500 per flight hour.
-Columbia paid Alvador, LLC \$192,500 for use of the aircraft in 2022.
+Columbia paid Alvador, LLC \$94,500 for use of the aircraft in 2023.
 Under the terms of the arrangement, Columbia has also engaged an entity unaffiliated with our CEO to provide pilot services for operation of the aircraft.
 Columbia also incurred an aggregate \$12,000 in fees for monthly pilot services, which were paid to the unaffiliated entity.
-The Nominating and Corporate Governance

-Committee believes that these arrangements are on terms at least as fair to Columbia as those that would have been available in arm's-length negotiated transactions.
+The Nominating and Corporate Governance Committee believes that these arrangements are on terms at least as fair to Columbia as those that would have been available in arm's-length negotiated transactions.

 Approval Process.
-Our Nominating and Corporate Governance Committee generally approves in advance any transactions with an officer, director, greater-than-5% shareholder, or any immediate family member of an officer, director, or greater-than-5% shareholder ("related person") pursuant to our written related person transaction approval policy.
+Our Nominating and Corporate Governance Committee generally approves in advance any transactions with an officer, director, greater-than-5% shareholder, or any immediate family member of an officer, director, or greater-than-5% shareholder (each, a "related person") pursuant to our written related person transaction approval policy.
 A "related person transaction" is any actual or proposed transaction or series of transactions, since the beginning of the last fiscal year, amounting to more than \$120,000 in which Columbia was or is to be a participant, and in which a related person has or will have a direct or indirect material interest.
 Our policy requires that the Nominating and Corporate Governance Committee review the material facts of any transaction that could potentially qualify as a "related person transaction" and either approve or disapprove of our entry into the transaction.
 If advance Nominating and Corporate Governance Committee approval is not feasible, the related person transaction is considered, and if the Committee determines it to be appropriate, ratified at the Committee's next regularly scheduled meeting.
 In determining whether to approve or ratify a transaction, the Nominating and Corporate Governance Committee takes into account, among other factors it deems to be appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated person in the same or similar circumstances and the extent of the related person's direct or indirect interest in the transaction.
-If a related person transaction is ongoing, the Nominating and Corporate Governance Committee reviews and assesses ongoing relationships with the related person annually to confirm they are in compliance with the Nominating and Corporate Governance Committee's guidelines and are appropriate.
+If a related person transaction is ongoing, the Nominating and Corporate Governance Committee may establish guidelines for management to follow in its ongoing dealings with the related person.
+Thereafter, the Nominating and Corporate Governance Committee reviews and assesses ongoing relationships with the related person annually to confirm they are in compliance with the Nominating and Corporate Governance Committee's guidelines and are appropriate.